Joshua Miele: Career

 In 2021, Miele was awarded a MacArthur Fellowship "for his inventions giving blind and visually impaired people access to everyday technology"; the award citation highlighted his Tactile Map Automated Production, WearaBraille, and YouDescribe projects.
-He explained at a 2022 conference that the prize would be used to found a nonprofit organization, named the Center for Accessibility and Open Source, that would fund open-source projects for people with disabilities.
+At a 2022 conference, he explained the prize money would be used to found a nonprofit organization, named the Center for Accessibility and Open Source, that would fund open-source projects for people with disabilities.
+Later in 2022, he was named a Distinguished Research Fellow in Disability, Accessibility, and Design at his alma mater Berkeley, to be working alongside professor Karen Nakamura.
+In 2025, Hachette Books published Miele's memoir Connecting Dots: A Blind Life, written with journalist Wendell Jamieson, who wrote an article about Miele for The New York Times in 2013.

 Personal life

-Miele lives in Berkeley, California with his wife and two children.
-He has two siblings.
-His older sister, Julia Miele Rodas, is a writer and professor at Bronx Community College, and his brother Jean Miele is a photographer.
+Miele lives in Berkeley, California, with his wife and two children.
 He plays the bass for services at a Jewish spiritual community in Berkeley.
+His older sister is a writer and professor at Bronx Community College, and his brother is a photographer.

-Until 2013, when The New York Times published a profile of Miele's early life and career, he was hesitant to have his story published and let the day he was attacked as a child to "dominate his life", rather than be recognized for his work.
+Until 2013, when The New York Times published a profile of Miele's early life and career, he was hesitant to have his story published, feeling as though it would let the day he was attacked as a child "dominate his life" rather than let him be recognized for his work.